krishanthisera/TechChallengeApp/readme.md

             path: /var/run/docker.sock
         ...
          ```
-        Especially, the `docker container` privilage of the docker container has been escalated to root (which is not recommended to run on production enviorements) and it laverage the docker socket from the Host Machine to execute docker commands
+        Especially, the `docker container`s privilage has been escalated to root (which is not recommended to run on production environments) and it leverages the docker socket from the Host Machine to execute docker commands.